-In order to keep their Marquette records current, students who participate in an exchange program must register via TVR for the appropriate section of the zero-credit "International Exchange" course (ARSC 190, BUEX 190, COMM 190, NURS 190).
+In order to keep their Marquette records current, students who participate in an exchange program must register via TVR for the appropriate section of the zero-credit "International Exchange" course (ARSC 190, COMM 190, GEEN 190, HESC 190, INBU 190, NURS 190).

-1. For information about study at the following institutions, contact the director of International Business Studies in the College of Business Administration, David A. Straz Jr. Hall, (414) 288-3433.
+1. For information about study at the following institutions, contact the College of Business Administration study abroad coordinator and the director of International Business Studies in the College of Business Administration, David A. Straz Jr. Hall, (414) 288-3433.

-Monash University, Melbourne, Australia

-University of Innsbruck, Austria

-University of Antwerp, Belgium

-Laval University, Quebec, Canada

-Southern Denmark Business School, Sonderborg, Denmark
+Monash University, Melbourne, Australia University of Innsbruck, Austria University of Antwerp, Belgium Laval University, Quebec, Canada Pontificia Universidad Catolica de Chile, Santiago, Chile Southern Denmark Business School, Sonderborg, Denmark